-But the need for accessibility isn’t confined to inside the walls of the home.
-Disabled people deserve to enjoy the outdoors just as much as their non-disabled counterparts, which is why it’s important to create an accessible landscape as well!
+But the need for handicap accessibility isn’t confined to inside the walls of the home.
+Disabled people deserve to enjoy the outdoors just as much as their non-disabled counterparts, which is why it’s important to create an accessible property as well!

 If you’re thinking, “Hey, I don’t know anybody in a wheelchair!” — well, then you’re clearly a wizard.